 What should I expect from a visit to a rheumatologist?

 You can expect your rheumatologist to work with you to develop formulations of your medications that best fit your needs.
 Also, your Corpus Christi rheumatologist knows the types of drugs and medications that could make your symptoms worse.
 Your trip to the rheumatologist could include some helpful tips for avoiding medicines that contain ingredients like lithium or beta-blockers.

 Is there anything I need to discuss with my rheumatologist?

 Yes.
-Always tell your rheumatologist if you are taking any other supplements or medications, or if you are allergic to any food or drugs.
+Always tell your rheumatologist if you are taking try this website any other supplements or medications, or if you are allergic to any food or drugs.
 Be upfront about any questions you may have.
 Your rheumatologist is there to ensure that you adhere to your psoriasis treatment regimen in a way that provides you with the most beneficial outcome.
 Call your doctor and rheumatologist immediately if you begin to experience any side effects.